 Limiting Global Warming

-According to the 2°C scenario put forward by the International Energy Agency (IEA), which Total uses as a reference in its strategy, the world economy must undertake major changes in order to limit energy-related carbon emissions.
+According to the 2°C scenario put forward by the International Energy Agency (IEA), the world economy must undertake major changes in order to limit energy-related carbon emissions.
 One of the drivers identified to achieve this shift is an increase in the share of renewable energies, particularly through the development of biofuels.

 More than 20% of worldwide CO2 emissions are attributable to transportation.
-Biofuels are key to reducing this sector’s environmental footprint, as biomass today represents the only renewable alternative to fossil fuels in the production of liquid fuels, on which transportation still largely depends.
+Biofuels, which lower carbon dioxide emissions by at least 50% compared to fossil fuels, are key to reducing this sector’s environmental footprint.
+Today, biomass represents the only renewable alternative to fossil fuels in the production of liquid fuels, on which transportation still largely depends.
 A significant amount of legislation has been passed to encourage and channel the development of biofuels.
-In Europe, for example, 10% of transportation fuel must come from renewable sources by 2020.
+In Europe, for example, 14% of transportation fuel must come from renewable sources by 2030.

 Also offering interesting prospects for reducing the environmental footprint is the development of bioplastics.
 Polylactic acid (PLA) polymers, for example, are biodegradable and less carbon-intensive than conventional polymers.